influxdata/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema_design.md

 ---

 Every InfluxDB use case is unique and your [schema](/influxdb/v2.0/reference/glossary/#schema) reflects that uniqueness.
-There are, however, general guidelines to follow and pitfalls to avoid when designing your schema.
+There are, however, general guidelines to follow and pitfalls to avoid when designing your schema:

 - [Store data in tags or fields?](#store-data-in-tags-or-fields)
 - [Avoid keywords as tag or field names](#avoid-keywords-as-tag-or-field-names)